v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 [![Trigger setup 1](media/cloud-build-pipeline/acb6-azdopipeline/p4triggers1.png)](media/cloud-build-pipeline/acb6-azdopipeline/p4triggers1.png)

 17. Open p4v and refresh your workspace.
 You should see the triggers folder appear in the workspace.
-Right-click on it and Mark for add…   then right-click again and Submit…
+Right-click on it and **Mark for add…**   then right-click again and **Submit…**

 18. Your depot should now contain the trigger as follows:

 [![Trigger setup 2](media/cloud-build-pipeline/acb6-azdopipeline/p4triggers2.png)](media/cloud-build-pipeline/acb6-azdopipeline/p4triggers2.png)

 19. SSH login to your Helix Core commit server as the administrative user, centos.
-You can use something like PuTTY, or a more secure way like an Azure Bastion host.
+You can use something like PuTTY, or an Azure Bastion host.
 Either way, make sure you have your SSL key handy.

 20. Become the perforce user with